ampl/gsl/doc/specfunc.rst

   special functions.
 ACM Trans.
 Math.
 Soft., vol.: 22, 1996, 288--301

+* Bosch, W., On the computation of derivatives of Legendre functions, Phys.
+Chem.
+Earth, 25 (9-11), pg.
+655--659, 2000.

 * Bunck, B. F., A fast algorithm for evaluation of normalized Hermite functions, BIT Numer.
 Math, 49: 281-295, 2009.

+* B. Hofmann-Wellenhof and H. Moritz, Physical Geodesy, Springer, 2006.

 * G.N.
 Watson, A Treatise on the Theory of Bessel Functions, 2nd Edition (Cambridge University Press, 1944).